-His act was extraordinary, recalls Bob Monkhouse in his autobiography Crying With Laughter.
+His act was extraordinary he recalls in his autobiography Crying With Laughter: My Life Story

 No matter what the sport, or how obscure the question, Leslie Welch always had the answer.
 At the height of his career he played the London Palladium, the greatest tribute to any music hall star.
 There was no other act like his, nor a better known speciality act playing the boards.